For Children

 There is a picnic grove area for use.

-Drinks and light snacks can be purchased at the Landis Valley Village & Farm Museum Store.
+Drinks and light snacks are available for purchase at the Landis Valley Village & Farm Museum Store.

 Our site and workshops are open and running rain or shine.

-There are self-guided tours during the peak season with interpreters or craftspeople in the buildings.
+During the peak season, self-guided tours are available with interpreters or craftspeople present in the buildings.
 In the off-season, a guided tour can be scheduled.

 Yes, there is an additional fee for students and chaperones.

-You will use the front entrance near the cemetery to enter the Visitor Center.
+You will use the front entrance, located near the cemetery, to enter the Visitor Center.
 When you check in you will need the accurate count of students and chaperones and payment in full.

 To make a reservation, please call us at 717-569-0401 ext.
 228 or…